Projects-for-coding-women/project-contact-form/README.md

 **Basic functionality:** we want the user to be able to fill in their data and a message.
 For this purpose, the contact form will have fields for name, email and message.

-1. Track your code with Git by using git init in the terminal
+1. Create a React app using `npx create-react-app project-contact-form`
+1. Delete the css from the App.css file and use this file for your css
+1. Delete the code in the App.js file between `<div className="App">` and the closing `</div>`
+1. Create a folder called `components` in the src folder
-1. Create a function component called Form with input fields for name, email and message, plus a submit button
+1. Create a function component called ContactForm with input fields for name, email and message, plus a submit button
 1.

 ---